 The fortunate thing about many plants is this list tends to be pretty basic, at least from our point of view.
 These are what we find to be the most common environmental permits needed at any asphalt operation:

-- Air Permits - At any plant, this is the king of them all.
+Air Permits - At any plant, this is the king of them all.
 Your facility likely cannot operate without heating asphalt cement, which involves fuel burning and air emissions.
 In virtually every state in the US, this means an air permit is necessary.
-We don't do these, but can point you in the direction of some great consultants who could help you out.

 And those are the most basic permits and approvals your plant would need.